Page Contents

 CPM-154CM

-CPM-154CM is a great entry level to higher end blade steels.
+CPM-154CM is a great entry level to higher end steels.
 Its attributes are relatively even across the board; ease of sharpening and corrosion resistance is better than many budget and mid-range steels.
 You also gain better edge retention and corrosion resistance compared to lower end steels.

 CPM-S30V

 CPM-S30V is an incredibly popular steel and for good reason.
-Its edge retention and corrosion resistance is incredible while maintaining decent toughness and ease of sharpening.
+Its retention and corrosion resistance is incredible while maintaining decent toughness and ease of sharpening.
 Its newer variant S35VN is very similar.

 CPM-S35VN